Built: 1890 Maker: Manning Wardle & Co Ltd Makers’ No: 1134 Bought: 1907 Withdrawn by WC&P: 1926 Scrapped: 1931 or later |

 Photo reproduced with permission from Christopher Redwood |

 History: This, the second loco to be named Portishead, was bought secondhand from Jackson of Stowmarket, who built the Portishead extension.
-This loco hauled the first train to run to Portishead on 7 August 1907, having being bought specifically to support the extension.
+This loco (a class K) hauled the first train to run to Portishead on 7 August 1907, having being bought specifically to support the extension.
 It was replaced by an LBSCR 0-6-0T Terrier also called No 2 Portishead!
 It was sold to William Cowlin & Son for use on the Power Station at Portishead.
 Wheel diameter was 3ft. |

 No 2 Portishead 0-6-0ST